danmayer/todo-rails4-angularjs/README.md

 * google chart breakdown of costs
 * row breakdown estimated cost by country.
 * Visa pricing: https://www.visahq.com/citizens/United-States/
-* Angular Club or Brody help
-  * fix page load flickering (ng-cloak not doing what I expect)
-  * flicker on reloading trip
-  * why can't I get cost.total to work opposed to costTotal(cost)

 * default values for destination
-  * dynamic hotel, flight, visa, food, big ticket items for coutries (Angkor passes)
+  * dynamic hotel, flight, visa, food, big ticket items for countries (Angkor Wat tourist passes)
 * integrate into picoappz.com
 * guest account creation flow (create a whole trip and calculations as a guest and then create account)
 * for data always have a source.
 So you can link to the page I pulled the visa cost or flight or whatever.